LDEV0422/bootnb/README.md

 ##### BOOTSTRAP PROJECT #####
-- Reproduire la page Annonces de la plateforme airbnb.fr
+- Housing list page of the airbnb.fr platform, using HTML, CSS and Bootstrap
+- Map integration (Google Maps)
-- Design dans (./design)
+- Design in (./design)

+# TODO: mobile and tablet design (section toggle)